qualitymanifest/find-dup-values/README.md

 <pre>
 npm run start -- [options]
-<b>-p</b>   Path to file or directory to start at
+<b>-p | --path</b>           Path to file or directory to start at
--i   Comma-separated list of file or directory names to ignore -I   Same as -i, but takes globs instead of strings
+-i | --ignoreStrings  Comma-separated list of file or directory names to ignore -I | --ignoreGlobs    Same as -i, but takes globs instead of strings
-<b>-e</b>   Comma-separated list of file extensions to read from
+<b>-e | --extensions</b>     Comma-separated list of file extensions to read from
--c   Path to config file which exports the above values
+-c | --config         Path to config file which exports the above values
 </pre>

 #### Note:

-- Bold options are required
+- **Bold** options are required
 - If a config file is provided as well as other CLI arguments, the CLI arguments take precedence
 - For an example of how a config file should be formatted, see the `config` object in the module example below